supaIC/Cipher-AI-Vault/frontend/README.md

 - **Distribution Actor:** Distributes cycles across canisters, supporting balanced and scalable resource allocation.
 - **Data Actor:** Manages data storage and retrieval, ensuring data integrity and accessibility.

-## Cipher AI Vault Frontend Roadmap
+## Roadmap

-- Upload .txt and .pdf files and use LLM to generate a data file that can be used for the VectorDB.
+- [ ] Upload .txt and .pdf files and use LLM to generate data for VectorDB
-- Cleanup unused or duplicate style entries in the index.css file.
+- [ ] Clean up unused or duplicate style entries in index.css
-- Create css files for the different components.
+- [ ] Create CSS files for different components
-- Chose from a variety of LLMs to use for the chatbot.
+- [ ] Implement choice of various LLMs for the chatbot